North Africa during classical antiquity: Roman era

 Roman domination of the northern Mediterranean coasts of Africa began when Carthage was defeated.
-The Roman Empire in the following century controlled all the coasts from the Nile valley to the Atlantic Ocean of actual Morocco.
+The Roman Empire in the following century controlled all the coasts from the Nile valley to the Atlantic Ocean of modern Morocco.

 The Roman military presence of North Africa was relatively small if related to other areas of the empire, consisting of about 28,000 troops and auxiliaries in Numidia and the two Mauretanian provinces.
 Starting in the 2nd century CE, these garrisons were manned mostly by local inhabitants, because the area was considered fully pacified and nearly totally romanised.

 Aside from Carthage, urbanization in North Africa came in part with the establishment of settlements of veterans under the Roman emperors Claudius, Nerva, and Trajan.

-In actual Algeria such settlements included Tipasa, Cuicul or Curculum (modern Djemila, northeast of Sétif), Thamugadi (modern Timgad, southeast of Sétif), and Sitifis (modern Setif).
+In what is now Algeria, such settlements included Tipasa, Cuicul or Curculum (modern Djemila, northeast of Sétif), Thamugadi (modern Timgad, southeast of Sétif), and Sitifis (modern Setif).
 The prosperity of most towns depended on agriculture.
 Called the "granary of the empire," North Africa was one of the largest exporters of grain in the empire, which was exported to other provinces, like Italy and Greece.
 Other crops included fruit, figs, grapes, and beans.
 By the 2nd century CE, olive oil rivaled cereals as an export item.

 The beginnings of the decline were less serious in North Africa than elsewhere.
 There were uprisings, however.
-In CE 238, landowners rebelled unsuccessfully against the emperor's fiscal policies.
+In 238 AD, landowners rebelled unsuccessfully against the emperor's fiscal policies.
 Sporadic tribal revolts in the Mauretanian mountains followed from 253 to 288.
 The towns also suffered economic difficulties, and building activity almost ceased.

 The towns of Roman North Africa had a substantial Jewish population.
 Some Jews had been deported from Judea or Palestine in the 1st and 2nd centuries CE for rebelling against Roman rule; others had come earlier with Punic settlers.
 In addition, a number of Berber tribes had converted to Judaism.